freiheit-com/kuberpult/infrastructure/scripts/create-testdata/Readme.md

 To set up kuberpult, you need a manifest repo.
 For local testing, you can create one with
 `git init --bare`
-It's important that this directory is called `repository` and is directly under `services/cd-service`.
+It's important that this directory is called `repository_remote` and is directly under `services/cd-service`.

 Bare repositories are good for kuberpult, but not daily work.